 Perhaps I should have put this point first.
 But I wanted you to understand all the other points above first.
 In most cases you do need a CV.
 So you might as well make a good one.

 That being said.
 Because there is no medical work history to put on your CV.
 Employers will not pay as much weight to it.
 Employers know that the best test of whether someone is good for the job is to try them out in it.
-And the second best is if they can relate similar
+And the second best is if they can relate similar succesful job experiences from the past.

-So don't get too concerned if you feel that yours doesn't have much of interest
+So don’t get too concerned if you feel that yours doesn’t have much of interest on it.

 Recommended Format For a Medical Student CV.